splitgraph/sgr/examples/sample_splitfiles/README.md

 ## Running

 You need to be logged into Splitgraph Cloud.
-Do:

-    sgr cloud register

-or

-    sgr cloud login

-if you've already registered.
+You can register for Splitgraph Cloud with `sgr cloud register`.

 To run a Splitfile, do

     sgr build [filename] -o [output repository name]